MenkeTechnologies/zpwr/README.md

 ## Uninstall
 1. Run `unlinkConf` to unlink all zpwr config symlinks.
-2. Copy all configs from backup dir mentioned above to home directory overwriting the ones installed by zpwr, most importantly the `.zshrc`, `.vimrc` and `.tmux.conf`.
+2. Copy all configs from backup dir mentioned above to home directory most importantly the `.zshrc`, `.vimrc` and `.tmux.conf`.
 3. Remove the zpwr dir as shown.
 ```sh
 rm -rf ~/.zpwr